 Maryland’s Food Supplement Nutrition Education (FSNE) offers nutrition education programs to help Supplemental Nutrition Assistance Program (SNAP) households and those eligible for SNAP.
 FSNE programs are provided at no cost to support the work of community agencies serving SNAP-eligible individuals and families, such as literacy centers, local food banks, soup kitchens, WIC offices, senior centers, community centers, neighborhood groups, and homeless shelters.
 Many materials are available in both English and Spanish.
+To learn more about our FSNE programs, see our FSNE Program Promotional.

 In FY15, FSNE reached more than 22,300 low-income participants and made over 146,000 contacts with those participants over series of nutrition education classes.
 FSNE educators in 17 counties and Baltimore City spent over 5,350 hours delivering nutrition education to individuals throughout the lifespan – preschool-aged youth (27% of total participants), school-aged youth (52%), adults (19%), and seniors (2%).
 FSNE educators also trained almost 750 collaborating partners to administer lessons from 15 different nutrition education programs to the target audience.
 In FY15, trained trainers/collaborating partners alone provided education to almost 1/4 (5,357 individuals) of the total participants reached by FSNE.